-When a street light maintained by ComEd is burned out, a Request for Repair needs to be sent to ComEd.
-Anyone can fill out the form online at www.ComED.com.
+The remainder of the Village is maintained by ComEd.
+When a street light maintained by ComEd is burned out, a request for repair needs to be sent to ComEd.
+This can be done using online.
 It is not necessary to contact the Village to report a burned-out ComEd street light.

 Curb and gutter will only be replaced if it is determined to impede the flow of storm water and if funds are available for replacement.

 Residents may request permission from the Public Works Department to hire a certified arborist or forester to trim a tree in front of their home.
 Qualifications and contractor information must be submitted to the Public Works Department for review and permission must be granted in writing by the Public Works Department if any private trimming is to be allowed.

 To submit a request to have the Village Forester inspect a tree, please use the online form or contact (708) 246-1800, Ext.
 200.

 The Village does not oversee ComED's vegetation management practices and ComED has discretion to manage vegetation in and around utility easements near its systems.